gestalt-config/gestalt/README.md

 You can re-write any intermediate node or only modify the leaf nodes as TransformerPostProcessor does.
 To register your own default PostProcessor, add it to a file in META-INF\services\org.github.gestalt.config.post.process.PostProcessor and add the full path to your PostProcessor.

-The TransformerPostProcessor is a specific type of PostProcessor that allows you to replace strings in a leaf node that match ${source:key} into a config value. where the source is the name of a Transformer registered with the TransformerPostProcessor, such as in the above PostProcessor section with envMap, sys, and map.
-The key is a string lookup into the source.
+The TransformerPostProcessor is a specific type of PostProcessor that allows you to replace strings in a leaf node that match ${transformer:key} into a config value. where the transformer is the name of a Transformer registered with the TransformerPostProcessor, such as in the above PostProcessor section with envMap, sys, and map.
+The key is a string lookup into the transformer.
 To implement your own Transformer you need to implement the Transformer class.

 ```java